William Shockley: Invention of the transistor

 Shockley, angered by not being included on the patent applications, secretly continued his own work to build a different sort of transistor based on junctions instead of point contacts; he expected this kind of design would be more likely to be commercially viable.
 The point contact transistor, he believed, would prove to be fragile and difficult to manufacture.
 Shockley was also dissatisfied with certain parts of the explanation for how the point contact transistor worked and conceived of the possibility of minority carrier injection.

 On February 13, 1948, another team member, John N. Shive, built a point contact transistor with bronze contacts on the front and back of a thin wedge of germanium, proving that holes could diffuse through bulk germanium and not just along the surface as previously thought.
 Shive's invention sparked Shockley's invention of the junction transistor.
 A few months later he invented an entirely new, considerably more robust, type of transistor with a layer or 'sandwich' structure.
 This structure went on to be used for the vast majority of all transistors into the 1960s, and evolved into the bipolar junction transistor.
 Shockley later described the workings of the team as a "mixture of cooperation and competition".
 He also said that he kept some of his own work secret until his "hand was forced" by Shive's 1948 advance.
 Shockley worked out a rather complete description of what he called the "sandwich" transistor, and a first proof of principle was obtained on April 7, 1949.

-Meanwhile, Shockley worked on his magnum opus, Electrons and Holes in Semiconductors which was published as a 558-page treatise in 1950.
+Meanwhile, Shockley worked on his book, Electrons and Holes in Semiconductors, which was published as a 558-page treatise in 1950.
 The tome included Shockley's critical ideas of drift and diffusion and the differential equations that govern the flow of electrons in solid state crystals.
 Shockley's diode equation is also described.
 This seminal work became the reference text for other scientists working to develop and improve new variants of the transistor and other devices based on semiconductors.

-This resulted in his invention of the bipolar "junction transistor", which was announced at a press conference on July 4, 1951.
+This resulted in his invention of the bipolar junction transistor, which was announced at a press conference on July 4, 1951.

-In 1951, he was elected to the National Academy of Sciences (NAS).
-He was forty-one years old; this was rather young for such an election.
-Two years later, he was chosen as the recipient of the prestigious Comstock Prize for Physics by the NAS, and was the recipient of many other awards and honors.